GrantHair5/So-You-Wanna-Be-A-CSharp-Developer/README.md

 ## Why C#

 I personally believe that C# is pretty awesome because it can both read and write as plain english.
-I often look at some programming languages and find it pretty difficult to decipher exactly what is going on.
+I often look at some programming languages and find it pretty difficult to decipher exactly what is going on (yes i am looking at you C++).

-Lets look at this Hello World in C# for example
+Lets look at this Hello World in C# for example and admire its simplistic beauty

 ```csharp
 // C# program to print Hello World!